juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Breakout refers to moving through a resistance area followed by high volume and volatility
 * Level 2 is not useful unless at a breakout point
 * Read Google Finance and news from platform
-* SEC filing is a financial st
+* SEC filing
+	* A financial statement sumited to U.S. securities and Exchange Commision
+	* Contains
+	*

 ### Brokers
 * Interactive Broker(min 10,000)